boygao1992/StateBackPrototype/README.md

 Moore Machine(?)

 1. If nap(next-action predicate, push machine out of intermediate state) is rejected by Model.present, then the entire system gets stuck in an invalid state.
-  This means nap() function has to coherent with Model.present but this type of coordination is managed manually.
+  This means nap() function has to be consistent with Model.present but this type of coordination is error-prone if managed manually.

 2. nap() function has to guarantee global validness which is not planned to be componentized.
 Scalability issue.